Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Main results

 By expanding $\|{\bf Hx}-\sqrt{\rho}{\bf s}\|^2$ in \eqref{eq:LS} and neglecting the quantities independent of $\rho$ or ${\bf x}$, we may claim that for large $\rho$ values, the precoder in \eqref{eq:LS} would be close to the one bit-precoding $\tilde{\bf x}:=\sqrt{P}{\rm sign}({\bf H}^{T}{\bf s})$.
 Such a finding, although making sense, calls into question the main interest behind solving the optimization problem in \eqref{eq:nonlse} to obtain the limited PAPR precoder.
 If for $\rho\to\infty$, its behavior would be equivalent to the precoder $\tilde{\bf x}$ which uses the maximum allowed power, one can rightly think that it should be less complex and more efficient to use $\tilde{\bf x}$ rather than solving the involved problem in \eqref{eq:nonlse}.
 Such a conclusion would be correct if more power necessarily implies better performance.
 As evidenced later in the simulation section, it is possible for a precoder using a lower per-antenna power to perform better than the one-bit precoding scheme given by $\tilde{\bf x}$ (See Figure \ref{fig8} and Figure \ref{fig9}).

-{\bf Numerical illustration.} Figure \ref{fig7} plots the theoretical values for all studied performance metrics against $\rho$.
-In agreement with the results of Figure \ref{fig2}, the per-antenna power is an increasing function of $\rho$, approaching $P$ when $\rho$ tends to infinity.
-However, when $\rho$ becomes very large, the distortion power increases, resulting in the saturation of the SINR and the bit error probability.
-Interestingly, there is an optimal finite $\rho$, and hence an optimal $P_b^\star$ for which the performances in terms of SINR and bit error probability are maximized.
+{\bf Numerical illustration.} Figure \ref{fig7} plots the theoretical values for all studied specifications and performance metrics against $\rho$.
+In agreement with the results of Figure \ref{fig1}, the per-antenna power is an increasing function of $\rho$, approaching $P$ when $\rho$ tends to infinity.
+However, when $\rho$ becomes very large, the distortion power increases, resulting in the saturation of the SINAD and the bit error probability.
+Interestingly, there is an optimal finite $\rho$, and hence an optimal $P_b^\star$ for which the performances in terms of SINAD and bit error probability are maximized.